Jeep Wrangler SUV review

 MPG, running costs & CO2

 In almost every regard, the Wrangler prioritises its iconic design and ruggedness above efficiency and, as a result, fuel economy is poor.
-Until the next Land Rover Defender arrives, the Wrangler is also in a class of one as far as direct rivals go.
-Choose a Land Rover Discovery Sport and you might not be able to go quite as far off road, but it’ll be far cheaper to run, while a Toyota Land Cruiser is now thirstier than the Wrangler.
+Even with the arrival of the Land Rover Defender, the Wrangler is in a small class as far as direct rivals go.
+Choose a Land Rover Discovery Sport and you might not be able to go quite as far off road, but it’ll be far cheaper to run, while a Toyota Land Cruiser is even thirstier than the Wrangler.

-The Wrangler’s 2.2-litre four-cylinder diesel is fitted in a variety of fairly economical Alfa Romeos, Fiats and Jeeps, but here it can only manage around 30mpg, while emitting over 240g/km of CO2.
+The Wrangler’s 2.2-litre four-cylinder diesel is fitted in a variety of fairly economical Alfa Romeos, Fiats and Jeeps, but here it can only manage around 30mpg, while emitting over 240g/km of CO2, largely because of the Wrangler's bluff aerodynamics.
 This places it firmly in the top Benefit-in-Kind (BiK) band for anyone who might fancy running a Wrangler as a company car.
-The tough Land Cruiser can manage 31.7mpg, while the family-friendly Discovery Sport returns up to 42mpg with four-wheel drive.
+The tough Land Cruiser can manage 31.7mpg, while the Defender returns up to 32.5mpg even with a larger 3.0-litre diesel engine.

 Both the Wrangler’s diesel and petrol engines have been ‘downsized’, with the old 3.6-litre V6 making way for a new 2.0-litre four-cylinder petrol that’s designed and made in Italy rather than North America.